 - We get stuck in old ideas about ourselves that may no longer be true.
 Updating these beliefs enables new behaviors and a new sense of self.

 - Working deeply on ourselves creates room for lasting change.

 - Our therapy relationship is a place where you can use me to track your response to another person and to try out new behaviors and ways of being somewhere that you can also get gentle feedback.

 - Therapy, like life, does not happen in a bubble.
 Our cultural factors are inseparable from our experiences in the world.
 All people deserve the same safe, accepting, and compassionate therapy experiences, regardless of race, sexual orientation, gender identification, age, religion, size, and physical ability.

 Many people find they have trouble describing exactly what they are looking for, or that multiple concerns seem to overlap.
 Sometimes the problem can only be described as “something just feels off,” “I’m not happy with where I’m headed with my life,” or “I seem to keep repeating the same mistake.”
-If you have questions about how to choose a therapist who feels right for you, and whether I might be that person, please give me a call so we can briefly discuss whether we might be a good fit.
-I am happy to provide additional referrals as needed.
+If you have questions about how to choose a therapist who feels right for you, and whether I might be that person, please give me a call so we can briefly discuss whether online therapy with me might be a good fit.